 PHP Web Developer Salary

 Men make up the majority of PHP Web Developers in the United States, and the nationwide average salary in this area lies in the neighborhood of $55K annually.
-Geographic location is the biggest factor affecting pay for this group, followed by tenure.
-The majority of workers are highly satisfied with their job.
-Unfortunately, some people in this line of work are without benefits — just under one in three lack coverage.
-On the flip side, a majority have medical insurance and over one-half receive dental plans.
+Location is the biggest factor affecting pay for this group, followed by years of experience.
+Just under a third of professionals in this line of work do not receive benefits; however, more than half report medical coverage and just over a half claim dental coverage as well.
+Most workers in this position report high levels of job satisfaction.
 This report is based on answers to PayScale's salary questionnaire.

 Job Description for PHP Web Developer

 A PHP web developer works with that programming language to implement an organization’s web design and help establish its web presence.
 While some design elements may figure into a PHP web developer’s job, much of his or her work revolves around bringing the vision of a web designer or design team to reality.
 Additionally, the PHP web developer works with the web site’s infrastructure on all consumer functions it is expected to fulfill.
 The development of these consumer-related functions may be as simple as implementing contact forms or formats or as extensive as developing a full e-commerce solution for the company’s website.
 In that latter case, the PHP web developer must be familiar with developing secure web solutions for business and sales transactions and understand how to create an infrastructure that supports these needs.Read More...